chfr/babbel/README.md

 * All timestamps are hardcoded to the UTC time zone.
 Different time zones should work but have not been tested at all.
 * Trailing slashes are important when using cURL, even when using the -L switch to follow redirects.
+* The API is not versioned.
+Ideally, requests should be able to specify which version of the API they target, which could be as simple as changing ``/username/message/`` to ``/v1/username/message/``.